rondlite/reaction-docs/website/versioned_docs/version-3.0.0/intro.md

 ## Who builds and supports demand?

-demand is a series of projects that combine the efforts of [community contributors].
+demand is a series of projects that combine the efforts of the team.

 ## Who uses demand?

-Ecommerce and marketplace sites from around the world are using demand in production now.
+Ecommerce and marketplace sites from around the world are using demandcluster in production now.
 Check out our [Community Showcase](community-showcase).

 ## Documentation

-- [Developer](getting-started-developing-with-demand
 - [System Admins](deploying)
 - [Shop Operators](dashboard)